LAQV REQUIMTE

 Researcher

-Currently, he is the Principal Investigator (PI) of the PineWALL project (FCT - PTDC/ASP-SIL/3142/2020), which aims at linking pine cell wall composition and structure to pinewood nematode resistance, for the mitigation of pine wilt disease.
+Currently, Ricardo also is the Principal Investigator (PI) of the PineWALL Project (FCT - PTDC/ASP-SIL/3142/2020), which explores how pine cell wall composition influences resistance to the pinewood nematode, the causative agent of pine wilt disease.
+His interdisciplinary expertise spans diverse projects, from enzyme discovery via metagenomics, to identifying pulmonary disease metabolic biomarkers, showcasing his adaptability across life sciences.

 Representative Publications